-- (a) The Sponsor will receive a one-off Establishment Payment from the Minister in recognition of the costs that the Sponsor will need to incur to ensure the School is operational in time for the commencement of the 2017 Year.
+- (a) The Sponsor acknowledges that the Trust received a one-off Establishment Payment from the Minister under the August agreement and that such payment is deemed to be payment of the Establishment Payment to the Sponsor under this Agreement in recognition of the costs that the Sponsor will need to incur to ensure the School is operational in time for the commencement of the 2017 Year.
 The Establishment Payment includes a component for set-up and property funding. - (b) The Establishment Payment is the following amount (plus GST, if any):